SparqNet/sparq-docs/README.md

-# Sparq Docs - EN-US
+# SparqNet Docs - EN-US

-This is the English version of the Sparq docs.
+This is the English version of the SparqNet docs.

 Se está procurando pela versão em Português do Brasil, cheque o branch `pt-br`.